CTF-FlagFrenzy/challenges/documentation/solana_assets.md

 ### Web Application:

 A simple web app with two pages:
-  Login Page (/login): Users can log in with a specific username (admin) and password.
+- **Login Page** (`/login`): Users can log in with a specific username (`admin`) and password.
-  Dashboard Page (/dashboard): Once logged in, users are directed to the dashboard, andacookie named flag is set.
-The cookie contains the dynamically generated flag, but it'snotimmediately accessible through client-side JavaScript (i.e., it's set as HTTP-only).
+- **Dashboard Page** (`/dashboard`): Once logged in, users are directed to the dashboard, and a cookie named `flag` is set.
+This cookie contains the dynamically generated flag, but it is not immediately accessible through client-side JavaScript (as it is set as HTTP-only).

 ### Cookie Properties:

-  The flag cookie should have the following properties:
+The `flag` cookie has the following properties:
-  HTTP-only: Prevents access to the flag via JavaScript.
+- **HTTP-only**: Prevents access to the flag via JavaScript.
-  Secure: Ensures that the cookie is only sent over HTTPS.
+- **Secure**: Ensures the cookie is only sent over HTTPS.
-  Dynamic: The flag is unique per session, generated during the login process.
+- **Dynamic**: The flag is unique per session and is generated during the login process.

 ```python
     def dashboard(request):